-Conflict with other people is difficult to avoid, no matter one's own personality or life circumstance.
-Issues can run the gamut from complaints over products or services to property line disputes.
+Conflict with other people is difficult to avoid, on issues from a business's unsatisfactory products or services to property line disputes with neighbors.
 Such conflicts can be expensive to resolve in courts of law.
-Attorneys can cost hundreds of dollars an hour, and a single civil lawsuit can take years to work its way through the court system.
+Attorneys typically charge hundreds of dollars an hour, and a single civil lawsuit can take years to work its way through the legal system.
 This is particularly true if the case goes all the way to trial, or if the disappointed side files an appeal.
-Is there a better way to resolve your dispute?
+Is there a better, cheaper way to resolve your dispute?

 A mediation is essentially a facilitated negotiation.
 A third-party neutral mediator, who is trained in conflict resolution methods, sits with you and the person you're having the disagreement with and helps you both to talk things through.
 The mediator does not "take sides" or make a decision, like a judge or an arbitrator.
-Rather, he or she works to find the root of the conflict and consider potential options.
+Rather, the mediator works to find the root of the conflict and consider potential options.

 The costs of mediation work quite differently from the costs of litigation.
 In litigation, both sides would normally hire their own attorneys.
 Most attorneys charge by the hour, meaning that the longer the legal dispute takes, the more you pay in fees.